tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 just can't be Hunters.

-The Camarilla does not accept PCs of Clans Tzimisce, Lasombra, Assamites, Followers of Set, Ravnos and Caitiff, though Caitiff might be accepted to the Sect during play.
-The Camarilla only accepts PC members of the Bloodlines Daughters of Cacophony, Gargoyles, and True Brujah, none of which are allowed as PCs but are here entered for clarification of lore and attitude.
+The Camarilla does not accept PCs of Clans Tzimisce, Lasombra, Assamites, Followers of Set, Ravnos and Caitiff <u>at character creation, though they may be accepted to the Sect during play through labors and service.</u> The Camarilla only accepts PC members of the Bloodlines Daughters of Cacophony, Gargoyles, and True Brujah, none of which are allowed as PCs but are here entered for clarification of lore and attitude.

 When creating purely mortal characters, use the process found on pg.
 35 of *Hunters Hunted II*, minus the supernatural stuff, and using the